 Remote work is different from the ‘normal’ work structure in several ways.
 There can be benefits but there are also new challenges that you may be playing catch up on.

-Having the office environment removed overnight is a dramatic change which people are going to adjust to in different ways.
-The sense of loneliness and isolation that can set in is important for everyone to be conscious of (especially given social distancing being practiced), so being willing to discuss the elephant in the room is a vital first step.
+Having the office environment removed overnight is a dramatic change that people are going to adjust to in different ways.
+The sense of loneliness and isolation that can set in is important for everyone to be conscious of (especially given social distancing being practised), so being willing to discuss the elephant in the room is a vital first step.

 According to Buffer’s State of Remote Work report, these are the major challenges with remote work in general:

 Empathize with and discuss your colleague’s life (family, activities, values, shared beliefs and most importantly their challenges).
 Since everyone is now remote and on video calls the playing field has been levelled with a reduced sense of hierarchy which is an opportunity to have more connected conversations with your team.
 Being willing to demonstrate vulnerability as a manager is critical since you need to be real (not putting on the work mask) in order to properly connect with people.

 Creating a conversation about individual accomplishments, team achievements and companywide successes are vital so people are aware of what is being achieved.
 When people are located together the good news disseminates organically and this needs to be carried into a remote work setting.
 It is even more important to hear about the good things that have been happening and to have our own achievements recognised while businesses are going through periods of change.